HitPant/langchain-tutorials/03-langchain-output_parsers/README.md

 ---

-### 🎯 EnumOutputParser — Classification
+### 🎯 EnumOutputParser: Classification

-**The Problem:** You need the LLM to classify text into one of N categories — but it keeps returning extra text like "The sentiment is positive" instead of just "positive".
+**The Problem:** You need the LLM to classify text into one of N categories but it keeps returning extra text like "The sentiment is positive" instead of just "positive".

 **The Solution:** `EnumOutputParser` constrains the LLM to pick from a fixed set of enum values.
 Great for classification, routing, and any pick-one-from-N task.